Basic functions

 computes the scalar

-product of the elements in the arrays u
+product of the elements in arrays u

 and v